GideonWolfe/thumbnail-pipeline/README.md

 ## influxDB

 InfluxDB is a time series database.
 For this demo I set up a "fathom" bucket with a measurement called "filepaths" to which the image filepaths are written by the `feed_handler`.
+No config necessary here, everything defined in the compose file. `./influx/data/` will be created to store influx data persistently.

 ## backend